chainwikinet/wikijs-farm-content/getting-started.md

 **Q:** Where does all this great APY come from?
 Whose money was it?

 **Q:** Why does my balance go up and down?
+- **A:** This is due to "slippage" (google it, lots of great blog posts out there) in the automated farming.
+Every time it performs a transaction there are varying amounts of slippage.
+The good news is that it is distributed across everyone in the pool, minimizing impact to a single person

 **Q:** Why does the APY go up and down?